Atomoxetine Review: The Best ADHD Medication?

 How Does Atomoxetine Work?

-Atomoxetine is a member of a drug class called norepinephrine reuptake inhibitors (NRI).
-The mechanism of action of this class of drugs is to delay the body’s natural processing and clearance of a neurotransmitter called norepinephrine, which leads to artificially elevated circulating levels of this compound in the brain.
+The mechanism of action for this class of drugs is to delay the body’s natural processing and clearance of a neurotransmitter called norepinephrine, which leads to artificially elevated circulating levels of this compound in the brain.

-Norepinephrine is shown in medical studies to improve central nervous system (CNS) performance, optimize brain plasticity and also improve memory.
 By artificially increasing levels of norepinephrine in the brain, atomoxetine can theoretically enhance aspects of brain function that are especially beneficial to ADHD patients.

 Stay up-to-date on our research reviews